How Phone Users Waste Money & Damage the Environment Needlessly

 Recycling simply one Lithium Ion Battery, prevents the possible future contamination of approximately 3 Olympic pools worth of water, when these batteries eventually rot away in a landfill.

-So, please think about exactly what will you do when your mobile phone agreement ends!
+So, now that you know how phone users waste money, and if you are one of them, please think about exactly what will you do when your mobile phone agreement ends!

 Just follow the link to OnRecycle, get recycling, and assist us in saving our world.